smartcoop/design/content/templates/_components/c-button-types/_docs-footer.md

             <td>href</td>
             <td>string</td>
             <td>This can be any url or id.</td>
-            <td>If this parameter is used than this button will automatically become a link.</td>
+            <td>If this parameter is used then this button will automatically become a link.</td>
         </tr>
         <tr>
             <td>icon</td>